PNG to WebP Converter

 What to decide before converting

-A safe pattern is to keep the original file untouched, export a working copy, and only optimize that copy if the next step actually calls for it.
+Keep the original file untouched, export a working copy, and only optimize that copy if the next step calls for it.

 Practical reminders